 Therefore, it may be worthwhile to assess whether your degree of affiliation is substantial enough to positively impact your degree of happiness.

 Pleasantness is the tendency to be easy-going, agreeable, and respectful of others.
-People who are more pleasant towards others are generally more happy.
+People who are more pleasant towards others are largely happier.

 Most likely, this is due to creating a positive self-fulfilling prophecy.
 In other words, by treating people pleasantly, others are more likely to be attracted to you and treat you positively as well.

-The author took this test in the winter of 2011.
-The picture below shows his scores (without the boring descriptions:
+The author took this test sometime back.
+The picture below shows his scores (without the boring descriptions):

 Every year, the scientists at Gallup World Poll measure happiness around the globe, and they’ve had some surprising results.
 Watch this bright, cheery video by National Geographic to find out how they do it: